superasymmetry/pretti-terminal/README.md

 ## Install

+Note that you would need Node 20 or higher.

 ```
 npm install -g pretti-terminal
+pretti install
 ```

 That installs the `pretti` command — the package is `pretti-terminal`, but what you type is `pretti`.